learn-good/llm-repo-understanding/README.md

 ## Step 5: Use the enriched filetree in your prompts

 ## Limitations
-- Large repos may not be compressed enough, so you may have to manually a subset of the enriched filetree as context for prompts.
+- Large repos will generate huge filetrees.
+You will have to process subdirectories of those repos.
+- This workflow still requires a lot of manual involvement from the user, e.g., for trimming the filetree.
-- As with any LLM endeavour, there is hallucination risk, so summaries can be incorrect or incomplete.
+- As with any LLM endeavor, there is hallucination risk, so summaries can be incorrect or incomplete.
 - The LLM may produce summaries in a non-parsable format.

-## Community help
+- `request_chat_completion` uses the `AsyncAnthropic` client, and currently doesn't support anything else.
+- The XML indenting isn't always great, especially for python<3.9 and for the enriched filetree.

+## Would appreciate community feedback on:
 - Does using the enriched filetree in your prompts lead to better results?
 - Are there better alternative approaches to summarizing a repo? (better prompt variations, XML structure, etc.)
-- Is there a good way (prompting techniques, chains of prompts, etc.) to generate an effective human-readable walkthrough, guide, etc. for the repo?
+- Have you found a good way (prompting techniques, chains of prompts, etc.) to generate an effective human-readable walkthrough, guide, etc. for code repos?
 - Does adding working examples to the repo help, or is it unnecessary?